Loimaa: Religion

-Other Christian denominations are Pentecostalists who are represented by a local association (Finnish Elävät Virrat ry) since 2018.
+Other Christian denominations are Pentecostals who are represented by a local association (Finnish Elävät Virrat ry) since 2018.
 The Evangelical Free Church of Finland has an office in Loimaa, although it's managed from Forssa.
 Inside the Finnish Orthodox Church Loimaa belongs to the congregation of Turku and an Orthodox mass is held regularly in Loimaa.

 Apart from Christian denominations, Loimaa also hosts a Kingdom Hall of the Jehovah's Witnesses.
 There's also a Buddhist meditation center (Mahayana and Vajrayana) ran by the Buddhist Dharma Center in its Tibet Art Center, which has bee a registered as a religious association since 1998.